penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/zabbix-agent-passive.md

 If you do not restart, the changes will not take effect.

 ## Zabbix side configuration

 On the Zabbix server side we can now create a new host to monitor.
 Let's call it `zbx-agent-passive-rocky` or `zbx-agent-passive-windows` and let's add the interface.

 ![Zabbix Agent passive Linux host](ch04.20-passive-agent-linux-host.png){ align=left }

-*4.20 Zabbix Agent passive Linux host*
+_4.20 Zabbix Agent passive Linux host_

 For Windows it looks similar.

 ![Zabbix Agent passive Windows host](ch04.21-passive-agent-windows-host.png){ align=left }

-*4.21 Zabbix Agent passive Windows host*
+_4.21 Zabbix Agent passive Windows host_

 With the host added, correctly with an interface, we can now start monitoring.
 To do so, let's create one `Zabbix agent` item type as an example.
 For your new host `zbx-agent-passive-rocky` or `zbx-agent-passive-windows` in the Zabbix frontend, click on `Items` and then `Create item` in the top right corner.

 Let's create an item `System hostname`, making sure that if we have more system items alphabetical sorting will group them together.
 For `Passive` Zabbix agent the type `Zabbix agent` is used and we have to specific an `Interface`.
 We will use the item key `system.hostname`.

 ![Zabbix Agent passive host item](ch04.22-passive-agent-item.png){ align=left }

-*4.22 Zabbix Agent passive host item*
+_4.22 Zabbix Agent passive host item_

 Do not forget to add the standard `Component` tag to the item to follow the best practise.

 ![Zabbix Agent passive host item tag](ch04.23-passive-agent-item-tag.png){ align=left }

-*4.23 Zabbix Agent passive host item tag*
+_4.23 Zabbix Agent passive host item tag_

 ## Conclusion

 Installing the Zabbix agent can be done with either `Zabbix agent` or `Zabbix agent 2`.
 By now `Zabbix agent 2` is recommended when available, but `Zabbix agent` is also still fully supported.
 Make sure to install the Zabbix agent through the most easily secured method and keep it updated.

 Once installed, for `Passive` communication we will use the `Server=` parameter to keep our agent secured.
 We do not want everyone to be able to connect to this agent, even when there might still be a firewall or two in between.

-Last but not least, keep `Active` vs `Passive` in mind.
+Last but not least, keep `Active` versus `Passive` in mind.
 Depending on where the server is located, it might be preferred to open up ports through your firewall(s) incoming our outgoing.
-Usually we prefere `Active` communication, because it means we do not have to give a central server (Zabbix server and proxy) access to all our servers.
+Usually we prefer `Active` communication, because it means we do not have to give a central server (Zabbix server and proxy) access to all our servers.
 But in specific cases `Passive` might be preferred.

 ## Questions